-- Locally commissioned pharmacy Stop Smoking services are structured as Level 1 and Level 2 services.
+- Stop Smoking services are structured as Level 1 and Level 2 services.
 The Level 1 service involves a brief assessment of smoking status and then brief advice on Stop Smoking support structures available, including medication.
-This service can be delivered by any pharmacy, and activity is not formally reported. - In 2019/20, Southwark pharmacies worked with local smokers to deliver a number of 'intention-to-quit date' commitments, and quits sustained to four and 12 weeks.
-These activities increased in 2020/21. - Currently, nine Southwark pharmacies are commissioned to provide Level 2 Stop Smoking services, although levels of engagement vary.
-A further 15 pharmacies reported that they intend to commence supplying the service in the next 12 months. - A structured Stop Smoking support programme is also available from four 'Everyone Health' healthy lifestyle centres located in local leisure centres.
+This service can be delivered by any pharmacy, and - In 2019/20, Southwark pharmacies worked with local smokers to deliver a number of 'intention-to-quit date' commitments, and quits sustained to four and 12 weeks.
+These activities increased in 2020/21.